LuHaofan/Joker/Joker/README.md

 - Find the `note-list.json` file in the `./editor/static/editor/json/` folder.
 It is an example of how my server side code will generate the format of json file.
 - In the `index.html` page, create a sidebar (you can adjust the width of the editor, if it looks better), display the notes' title as a list, give the title a `<a href="path"> </a>` tag, where the `path` is the value of `path` property in json file.

-# Setting up Neo4j (Local Development)
+# Setting up Neo4j (Local Development for Testing)
 1. Install Neo4j Desktop from here https://neo4j.com/try-neo4j/
 2. Create a new DBMS in Neo4j Desktop, user="neo4j" password="12345"
 3. Start the DBMS
 4. Run `python manage.py install_labels`

-## For testing/sandbox:
-5. Add database "test"
-6. Run `python init_test_data.py` script to create some example nodes in the test database
+5. Run `python init_test_data.py` script to create some example nodes